-- 18) Contractor will Adopt the DBH Code of Conduct or develop its own Code of Conduct which shall include but not be limited to: standards related to substance use, staff/volunteer/intern/patient relationships, prohibition of sexual conduct with perinatal women and/or their child(ren), and conflict of interest. - a) If the Contractor elects to develop its own Code of Conduct, such document shall be reviewed and approved, in writing, by DBH - b) Contractor shall distribute to all staff/volunteers/interns, subcontractors, and members of the Board of Directors a copy of the Code of Conduct.
-Contractor shall document that such persons have annually received, read, understand and will abide by said Code of Conduct, which shall become a record in their personnel file. - 19) In order to effectively serve the perinatal women of the County of San Bernardino, Contractor shall have the ability to address the most recent threshold languages of the County, whether by implementation of best practice, by having bilingual staff, or as a secondary process by utilizing formal interpreter services.
-Contractor shall have the ability to refer other Limited English Proficiency (LEP) perinatal women to appropriate providers in the area. - 20) Contractor shall develop, maintain and implement an ongoing training program which shall include but not be limited to participation in County sponsored and other cultural competency training for all staff/volunteers/interns in addition to specific training related to their duties or required for their professional license or certification.
-Staff/volunteer/intern participation in training shall be documented and kept in the personnel file for three (3) years. - 21) Contractor shall maintain a separate and appropriate written policy and procedure regarding the utilization of volunteers/interns in the services provided and standards they must follow and this shall be incorporated into the written Personnel Policy and Procedures Manual.
+- m) In order to effectively serve the perinatal women of the County of San Bernardino, Contractor shall have the ability to address the most recent threshold languages of the County, whether by implementation of best practice, by having bilingual staff, or as a secondary process by utilizing formal interpreter services.
+Contractor shall have the ability to refer other Limited English Proficiency (LEP) perinatal women to appropriate providers in the area. - n) Contractor shall develop, maintain and implement an ongoing training program for all staff/volunteers/interns in addition to specific training related to their duties or required for their professional license or certification.
+Staff/volunteer/intern participation in training shall be documented and kept in the personnel file for three (3) years.
+The training program shall include but not be limited to participation in: - i.
+County-sponsored training; - ii.
+Cultural competency training; - iii.
+Target population training; and, - iv.
+Perinatal Practice Guidelines training (annually) - Maintain a separate and appropriate written policy and procedure regarding the utilization of volunteers/interns in the services provided and standards they must follow and this shall be incorporated into the written Personnel Policy and Procedures Manual. - p) Maintain complete personnel files for all staff/volunteers/interns. - q) Personnel files contain confidential information and shall be stored appropriately.
+They shall be made available to State DHCS or applicable state agency(ies) and DBH staff in any review and/or audit.

-- 22) Contractor shall maintain complete personnel files for all staff/volunteers/interns. - 23) Personnel files contain confidential information and shall be stored appropriately.
-They shall be made available to State DHCS or applicable state agency(ies) and DBH staff in any review and/or audit. - 24) The written Personnel Policy and Procedures Manual shall contain the following for all staff/volunteers/interns, at minimum: - a) Recruitment Procedures - b) Screening and Selection Procedures - c) Training and Orientation Process - d) Personnel File Documentation Requirements - e) Duties and Assignments (Job Description) - f) Supervision and Evaluation Responsibilities - g) Protection of Confidentiality Procedures - 25) Staffing must be sufficient to provide the requested services, and include professional and paraprofessional staff with the appropriate background, experience, licensure and certificates (under applicable statutes and regulations) required to deliver effective Perinatal Services.
+- r) The written Personnel Policy and Procedures Manual shall contain the following for all staff/volunteers/interns, at minimum: - i.
+Recruitment Procedures - ii.
+Screening and Selection Procedures - iii.
+Training and Orientation Process - iv.
+Personnel File Documentation Requirements - v.
+Duties and Assignments (Job Description) - vi.
+Supervision and Evaluation Responsibilities - vii.
+Protection of Confidentiality Procedures - s) Staffing must be sufficient to provide the requested services, and include professional and paraprofessional staff with the appropriate background, experience, licensure and certificates (under applicable statutes and regulations) required to deliver effective Perinatal Services.
 Perinatal Services staffing shall include positions as required by applicable statutes and regulations.

-d.
-Perinatal Residential Treatment Methodology
+c.
+Treatment/Recovery Methodology

-- i.
-The methodology employed by the program shall be evidencebased and approved by the DBH Director (or designee).
-Any deviations from these service provisions require the prior approval of the DBH Director (or designee). - ii.
-All Perinatal Residential Treatment services shall receive priorauthorization from the County - iii.
-The initial medical necessity determination must be performed through a face-to-face review or telehealth by a Medical Director, licensed physician, or LPHA.
-After establishing a diagnosis the ASAM Criteria will be applied to determine placement into the appropriate level of assessed services.
+- 1) The treatment/recovery methodology employed by the program shall be evidence-based and approved by DBH.
+Any deviations from these service provisions require the prior approval of DBH. - 2) The initial medical necessity determination must be performed through a face-to-face review or telehealth by a Medical Director or Licensed Practitioner of the Healing Arts (LPHA).
+After establishing a diagnosis the ASAM Criteria will be applied to determine placement into the appropriate level of assessed services. - 3) Medical necessity determination shall include the review of a physical examination completed within twelve (12) months prior to admission to treatment.
+If a physical examination is not available, the perinatal woman shall be directed to receive a physical examination at the earliest time possible.
+Efforts to motivate the perinatal woman to receive a physical examination must be clearly documented on the perinatal woman's individual treatment plan.